Lost to found

 In the Pacific Northwest’s Cascade Mountains, surrounded by towering Noble firs, it is easy to find yourself – really lost.
-As a youngster, I knew to be alert and pay attention to my surroundings.
-It just made sense.
+In the mountains it is important to stay alert and pay attention to your surroundings.
+Even to a small child, it made sense.
 However, as darkness sets in the forest, it is easy to become confused.
 Even the familiar lose distinction as the light fades.
-Despite my naïve understanding of the outdoors and my ability to trek the forest floor, I was lost.
-I was desperately lost, and I didn’t even know it!
+Despite one’s naïve understanding of the outdoors and our ability to trek the forest floor, we can become lost.

-I experienced people seeking direction in varied professional roles, whether it was emotional, legal, or leadership in a large corporation.
-Many sought advice and answers for earthly problems.
+People seek direction, whether it is emotional, legal, or leadership in a large corporation.
+Many seek advice and answers for earthly problems.
 Each desired to know or learn how to extract themselves from their current predicament.
 They were lost, unable to find their way.
-Regardless of how safe and secure they felt in their position or possessions, they were just as doubly lost as I was as a child when I was trekking through the forest floor in the Pacific Northwest.
+Regardless of how safe and secure they felt in their position or possessions, they were just as doubly lost as the child trekking through the forest floor in the Pacific Northwest.

 Do you know someone who’s lost or has lost their way?
 Picture them, and commit to pray for them by name.
 Pray for the opportunity and the words to say when you meet them along your life’s journey.
 You know the way home, and you know He is looking for them just as He was looking for you.
-Tell them.
-Share your journey from lost to found.
-People need to hear your rescue story.
+Above all, tell them and share your journey from lost to found.
+Because, people need to hear your rescue story.
 How he brought you home to safety, and how he leads you through the dangers and traps of this world.

 Be the moment when the light shines truth through you and reveals the path out of the darkness.